tommyod/KDEpy/docs/source/comparison.rst

 We run the algorithms 20 times on random data and compare the medians of the running times.
 The plot below compares the speed of the implementations with a **Gaussian kernel**.
-The 1D ``statsmodels`` implementation uses a similar algorithm when the kernel is Gaussian, and the performance is somewhat comparable.
+The 1D ``statsmodels`` implementation uses a similar algorithm when the kernel is Gaussian, and the performance is therefore somewhat comparable.

 :class:`~KDEpy.FFTKDE.FFTKDE` is slower initially because it solves a non-linear equation to obtain a support threshold for the Gaussian kernel (which does not have finite support).
 This is a constant cost, and as :math:`N \to \infty` it the algorithm is orders of magnitude faster than the competitors.